EGR304-2025-F-102/EGR304-2025-F-102.github.io/docs/04-Product-Requirements.md

 The new product design will be based on existing related products with improvements based on the following requirements.
 The **P1 - P10** is the "code" to indicate the priority of the requirement, from low to high.

 1. **Hardware / Product Design**
-      * 1.1 The product shall be compact enough to fit on a window sill.
+      - 1.1 The product shall be compact enough to fit on a window sill.
 (P6)
-      * 1.2 The product shall be easy to service and refill.
+      - 1.2 The product shall be easy to service and refill.
 (P8)
-      * 1.3 The product shall avoid sharp edges and shatter-prone materials.
+      - 1.3 The product shall avoid sharp edges and shatter-prone materials.
 (P7)

 2. **Software / Functionality** <!-- Jacob Dirks -->
-      * 2.1 The product shall incorporate three or more consistent drip irrigation nozzles.
+      - 2.1 The product shall incorporate three or more consistent drip irrigation nozzles.
 (P10)
-      * 2.2 The product shall incorporate two or more LED based alerts for user comprehension(P10)
+      - 2.2 The product shall incorporate two or more LED based alerts for user comprehension(P10)
-      * 2.3 The product shall offer one or more pH sensors.
+      - 2.3 The product shall offer one or more pH sensors.
 (P9)

 3. **Customization** <!-- Jacob Dirks -->
-      * 3.1 The product shall incorporate one or more lead splits for added plants.
+      - 3.1 The product shall incorporate one or more lead splits for added plants.
 (P10)
-      * 3.2 The product shall offer a scheduling option for plant watering.
+      - 3.2 The product shall offer a scheduling option for plant watering.
 (P10)
-      * 3.3 The product shall offer an attachment for soluble fertilizer (P10)
+      - 3.3 The product shall offer an attachment for soluble fertilizer (P10)

 4. **Manufacturing** <!-- Terry Williams -->
-      * 4.1 The product shall incorporatate different types of connectors for tubing includiting T - connecters, 90 degrees, and various others.
+      - 4.1 The product shall incorporate different types of connectors for tubing including T - connecters, 90 degrees, and various others.
 (P10)
-      * 4.2 The product shall offer a filter for solvent .
+      - 4.2 The product shall offer a filter for solvent .
 (P10)
-      * 4.3 The product shall offer a sensor for ph level and a form of attachment for the sensor.
+      - 4.3 The product shall offer a sensor for ph level and a form of attachment for the sensor.
 (P10)

 5. **Interactivity & User Experience** <!-- Terry Williams -->
-      * 5.1 The product shall incorporate User instructions on best spot to place ph sensor and instructions on filter replacement.
+      - 5.1 The product shall incorporate User instructions on best spot to place ph sensor and instructions on filter replacement.
 (P10)
-      * 5.2 The product shall offer user manual on how to connect tubing to water source and recomendations on routing.
+      - 5.2 The product shall offer user manual on how to connect tubing to water source and recommendations on routing.
 (P10)
-      * 5.3 The product should ofer user friendly and easily programmable controller.
+      - 5.3 The product should offer user friendly and easily programmable controller.

 6. **Safety**
-      * 6.1 The product shall be able to wiststand splashes of water .
+      - 6.1 The product shall be able to withstand splashes of water (IPX4).
 (P10)
-      * 6.2 The product shall have a sturdy base to prevent spilling while filling or pet interferance.
+      - 6.2 The product shall have a sturdy base to prevent spilling while filling or pet interference.
 (P7)
-      * 6.3 The product shall have no exposed gears or impellers in its design.
+      - 6.3 The product shall have no exposed gears or impellers in its design.
 (P9)

 ## Requirement Criteria Specifications <!-- Austin -->

-* 1.1.1 - Ensure the footprint is no larger than 150mm X 400MM
+- 1.1.1 - Ensure the footprint is no larger than 150mm X 400MM.
-* 1.1.2 - Reservoir refill openingshould be larger than 40 mm diameter, require no tools for removal and should not take longer than 2 minutes to refill.
+- 1.1.2 - Reservoir refill opening should be larger than 40 mm diameter, require no tools for removal and should not take longer than 2 minutes to refill.
-* 1.1.3 - All external edges rounded to radius ≥ 1.5 mm; use of impact-resistant plastics and no glass components.
+- 1.1.3 - All external edges rounded to radius ≥ 1.5 mm; use of impact-resistant plastics and no glass components.
-* 2.2.1 - Each nozzle delivers 50–150 mL/min within ±10% flow rate variation.
+- 2.2.1 - Each nozzle delivers 50–150 mL/min within ±10% flow rate variation.
-* 2.2.2 - One LED for low water level (triggered at ≤20% tank volume), one LED for system fault; visible at 6ft in daylight.
+- 2.2.2 - One LED for low water level (triggered at ≤20% tank volume), one LED for system fault; visible at 6ft in daylight.
-* 2.2.3 - pH measurement range 4.0–9.0 with ±0.2 accuracy.
+- 2.2.3 - pH measurement range 4.0–9.0 with ±0.2 accuracy.
-* 3.3.1 - Tubing manifold supports over 4 plant outlets with no pressure drop exceeding 15%.
+- 3.3.1 - Tubing manifold supports over 4 plant outlets with no pressure drop exceeding 15%.
-* 3.3.2 - Programmable timer with adjustable intervals (4 h – 72 h)
+- 3.3.2 - Programmable timer with adjustable intervals (4 h – 72 h).
-* 3.3.3 - Fertilizer cartridge capacity ≥ 50 mL with a dosing accuracy within ±10%.
+- 3.3.3 - Fertilizer cartridge capacity ≥ 50 mL with a dosing accuracy within ±10%.
-* 4.4.1 - Tubing connectors must accept 4 mm ID tubing.
+- 4.4.1 - Tubing connectors must accept 4 mm ID tubing.
-* 4.4.2 - Filter mesh that should replaceable within ≤ 5 minutes.
+- 4.4.2 - Filter mesh that should replaceable within ≤ 5 minutes.
-* 4.4.3 - Mount provides watertight seal (IPX4) and a sensor removable without tools.
+- 4.4.3 - Mount provides watertight seal (IPX4) and a sensor removable without tools.
-* 5.5.1 - Printed guide included, sensor placement accuracy within ±10 mm of recommended depth.
+- 5.5.1 - Printed guide included, sensor placement accuracy within ±10 mm of recommended depth.
-* 5.5.2 - Manual includes at least 3 routing diagrams; connection steps ≤ 5; illustrations with ≥ 90% user comprehension in pilot test.
+- 5.5.2 - Manual includes at least 3 routing diagrams; connection steps ≤ 5; illustrations with ≥ 90% user comprehension in pilot test.
-* 5.5.3 - Controller interface allows scheduling in ≤ 5 steps.
+- 5.5.3 - Controller interface allows scheduling in ≤ 5 steps.
-* 6.6.1 - Pass IPX4 standardized test.
+- 6.6.1 - Pass IPX4 standardized test.
-* 6.6.2 - Base resists tipping under 10 N side force and remains upright on 10° inclined surface.
+- 6.6.2 - Base resists tipping under 10 N side force and remains upright on 10° inclined surface.
-* 6.6.3 - All moving parts enclosed behind ≥ 1.5 mm plastic barrier.
+- 6.6.3 - All moving parts enclosed behind ≥ 1.5 mm plastic barrier.

 ## Open Questions <!-- Austin -->

-* Can we have our product be compatible with any water container size?
+- Can we have our product be compatible with any water container size?
-* Can we create aprodcut that blenmds into the home enviorment?
+- Can we create a product that blends into the home environment?
-* Can we ensure that our PH sensors wont come out of specification.
+- Can we ensure that our PH sensors wont come out of specification.
-* Can we ensure replacement parts are included incase of hard water build up.
+- Can we ensure replacement parts are included in case of hard water build up.